smscommunity/sms-guide/_game/tutorials/backuplibrary/index.md

 parent: Tutorials
 has_children: true
 ---
-A collection of backup strats organized by Shine/Standard Any% order.
+A collection of backup strats organized by world.